On a rainy, blustery afternoon Kate, William and Prince George arrived in Wellington, New Zealand to start their Royal Tour.

 The Duchess wore a label with a history among royals, Catherine Walker, seen in the images shared by ITV’s Georgina Brewer.

 Prince George appears bemused, or simply sleepy.
 Airports and jet engines are very loud.

-A better look at Kate’s hat.
+A better look at Prince George and the Duchess’s hat.

 From the New Zealand Herald story:

 The royal couple looked happy and relaxed, despite the fog and drizzle, as they disembarked the plane and met dignitaries.